GoogleCloudPlatform/functions-framework-dart/docs/quick-starts/03-quick-start-cloud-run.md

 ## Build and deploy with a single command

-The next two sections cover two commands that can be replaced with a single command that is now in beta:
+Using the new `gcloud beta run deploy` command, you can now build and deploy your function in a single step.

 ```shell
 gcloud beta run deploy NAME \